operator-framework/java-operator-sdk/docs/documentation/features.md

 Those are the typical use cases of resource updates, however in some cases there it can happen that the controller wants to update the custom resource itself (like adding annotations) or not to do any updates, which is also supported.

-It is also possible to update both the status and the custom resource with `updateCustomResourceAndStatus` method.
+It is also possible to update both the status and the custom resource with the `updateCustomResourceAndStatus` method.
 In this case first the custom resource is updated then the status in two separate requests to K8S API.

 Always update the custom resource with `UpdateControl`, not with the actual kubernetes client if possible.